JackJey/privacy-sandcastle/README.md

 If you wanna add new services, follow instructions below.

-- add service dir under servers.
+- add service dir under services.
 - decide domain and append in `.env`
 - develop it and encapsulate in Docker
 - update `docker-compose.yml` && `nginx.conf`